 Stitching & Knitting Center

-The stitching and knitting centre has established itself as a visible and effective intervention capable of affecting a large number of people.
-After completing their tailoring and knitting training, young entrepreneurs can quickly and easily launch their own businesses in their local market or at home, with little investment, manpower, or machinery.
-Demand for custom-tailored clothing, handbags, and other home décor items continues to grow.
+The stitching center has established itself as a visible and effective intervention capable of affecting a large number of people.
+After completing their tailoring and knitting training, beneficiaries can launch their own businesses in their local market or at home, with little investment, manpower, or machinery.
+Demand for custom-tailored clothing, handbags, and other home decor items continues to grow.

-Woollen goods such as sweaters, caps, mufflers, and gloves are extremely popular in hilly areas and are available almost all year.
-This means that, like tailoring shops, a knitting business can be established to generate revenue while also providing a service.
-The tailoring programme is currently underway, and depending on the PAFs' interest, additional knitting programmes may be initiated in the same centre.
+Woolen goods such as sweaters, caps, mufflers, and gloves are extremely popular in hilly areas and are available almost all year.
+Thus, like tailoring shops, a knitting business can be established to generate revenue while also providing a service.

 As such, the scope of the existing stitching unit can be expanded to include knitting as well depending on the interest levels in the community.
 Likewise, additional stitching centers can also be set up over time, in other parts of the catchment area such as Urgam and Saloor.